 So in this article I want to cover a couple of these notions that had a negative impact on my own stand-up comedy journey when I first started out.

-Inaccurate Assumption #1
+Bad Assumption #1

-One assumption that I made was that writing jokes or writing stand-up comedy material was the foundation for creating a stand-up comedy act.
+One bad assumption that I made was that writing jokes or writing stand-up comedy material was the foundation for creating a stand-up comedy act.

 Virtually every book you can get about developing a stand-up comedy act supports the “paper written joke process” and attempts to demonstrate how to do it.